sensecollective/www/public/faq.md

 Patients, families, and advocates can donate their data to the CGT through an existing steward, or by setting up a new steward.
 Until the network of stewards grows, the choice of stewards will be limited.
 However, we will help patients, families and advocates encourage their care providers’ organizations and advocacy groups to set up new stewards.
 Patients, families, and advocates will also be able to use applications developed over the CGT network.

-**How does the CGT interact with other data sharing projects, like the Genomic Data Commons, ICGCmed, and GENIE?**
+**How does the CGT interact with other data sharing projects, like the NCI Genomic Data Commons, ICGCargo, and GENIE?**

-The CGT has active collaborations with many other cancer data sharing initiatives, including the Genomic Data Commons, ICGCmed, and AACR’s GENIE.
+The CGT has active collaborations with many other cancer data sharing initiatives, including the Genomic Data Commons, ICGCargo, and AACR’s GENIE.
 It is the intent of the CGT that these organizations will either become stewards or support their contributors as stewards.

 **How will the CGT help cancer patients?
 Clinicians?
 Researchers?**